 A building designed or used as the living quarters for one or more families.
-The terms "dwelling," "one-family dwelling," "multi-family dwelling," "two-family dwelling" or "dwelling group" shall not be deemed to include automobile courts, rooming houses, or tourist homes.
+The terms "dwelling," "one-family dwelling," "multimulti-familyple dwelling," "two-family dwelling" or "dwelling group" shall not be deemed to include automobile courts, rooming houseshouses, or tourist homes.

-- (1) DWELLING, ONE-FAMILY: A detached building containing one dwelling unit only. - (2) DWELLING, TWO-FAMILY: A detached building designed to contain no more than two dwelling units.

-(3) DWELLING, MULTI-FAMILY: A building or portion thereof containing three or more dwelling units.
+- (1) DWELLING, ONE-FAMILY: A detached building containing one dwelling unit only. - (2) DWELLING, TWO-FAMILY: A detached building designed to containing no more than two dwelling units. - (3) DWELLING, MULTIMULTI-FAMILYPLE: A building or portion thereof containing three or more dwelling units.